-On our blog, you could read a lot of article on ERP topics.
-Below I will provide you a complete list of links to those posts.
-Despite you read about ERP implementation phases, I decided to focus on writing about the ERP life cycle in detail.
-Due to a great number of research papers written on this topic, there is no general view of the lifecycle thus you should make up your mind on what model to choose for your organization.
+On our blog, you could read a lot of articles on ERP topics.
+Below you can find a complete list of links to those posts.
+Despite you’ve probably read about ERP implementation phases, we decided to explain ERP life cycle in detail.
+Due to a great number of research papers written on this topic, there is no general view of the life cycle, thus you should make up your mind on what model to choose for your organization.

-First off, when I started writing this article, I found a conference paper written by Tingting Huang and Kazuhiko Yasuda which contained a comprehensive annotated bibliography review of literature related to the ERP life cycle concept.
+First off, this article will be based on the findings of the conference paper written by Tingting Huang and Kazuhiko Yasuda which contained a comprehensive annotated bibliography review of literature related to the ERP life cycle concept.
 It turned out that the authors of the report have selected 26 original models of ERP life cycle stages introduced by different researchers.

 Just imagine, 26 papers!
 Each of those papers has its own description of ERP.
 There’s no wonder now why companies adjust their ERP portal to a certain model.

-Esteves and Pastor first cited ERP life cycle in 1999.
+Esteves and Pastor first cited the ERP life cycle in 1999.
 They offered a six-phase framework and chose dimensions to present distinct viewpoints.
 Each phase can be analyzed by four dimensions.
 They mentioned that most researchers focused only on the first three phases, but it was also important to have a general vision to prevent future problems.
-The significance of the framework is the retirement phase which is the first time been proposed in the ERP field.
-They provided a research map of ERP system’s issues and tried to draw the attention of practitioners and researchers to find the effects of ERP system in organizations.
+The significance of the framework is the retirement phase.
+They provided a research map of ERP system’s issues and tried to draw the attention of practitioners and researchers to find the effects of the ERP system in organizations.

 In 2000, Markus and Tanis introduced a four-phase model consisting of the following stages:

 Brehm and Markus (2000).
-Earlier, a traditional software life cycle was the process of developing, implementing, and maintaining by a company for its internal useю However, most of the development processes are done by a software vendor nowadays.
+Earlier, a traditional software life cycle was the process of developing, implementing, and maintaining by a company for its internal uses.
+However, most of the development processes are done by a software vendor nowadays.
 By pointing out the deficiency of the life cycle activities performed by software vendors, the researchers tried an approach to building a new life cycle model from the traditional SDLC model in 2000.
-They proposed the “divided software life cycle” (DSLC) model which was divided into three main stages:
+They proposed the “divided software life cycle” (DSLC) model, which consisted of three main stages:

 In 2001, Stefanou pointed out the importance of the ex-ante evaluation and selection process of the enterprise systems.
 ERP evaluation is a complex, multi-facet activity including the evaluation of costs and benefits of ERP, and also the organizational, technological, and behavioral impact over time, which has to be taken into consideration throughout the entire life cycle.
 In contrast to the traditional linear model, this framework was not sequential but with some assumed circles.
 The author emphasized the importance of the phases before the implementation, and the perspective thinking regarding the benefits and costs, both financial and non-financial measures, throughout the whole cycle.